 Political guile and stock manipulating skills helped him corner the market on New York ice.
 It didn’t hurt that he also knew the tow boat business.
 When his competitors’ deliveries were hampered by the vagaries of tide and wind, Morse towed his loads of ice into New York Harbor and up the river for distribution.

-Morse's price fixing and stock manipulation schemes were eventually the source of great controversy.
+Morse’s price fixing and stock manipulation schemes eventually caused great controversy.
 Reformers railed against him for using political connections to fix the price of ice.
 Shippers and independent ice producers accused him of forcing them to sell at desperately low prices if they wanted to access the city markets where he held control.

 By 1901 when he more or less exited the ice business, Morse’s name was tarnished but not his finances.
 He had accumulated more than $12 million.
 He set his sites on an even bigger monopoly: freight.